phpanhey/pythonic_latex_letter/README.md

 ## usage
-the script depends on a configuration file
+the script depends on a configuration file. name the json file however you like e.g. : `john_doe_contract_cancellation.json`

 ```json
 {